PredictDotFun/sdk/README.md

 // The main function which initiates the OrderBuilder (only once per signer) and then provides it as dependency to other util functions async function main() {
-  // Create a new instance of the OrderBuilder class.
-Note: This should only be done once per signer const builder = await OrderBuilder.make(ChainId.BnbMainnet, signer);
+  // Create a new instance of the OrderBuilder class with the predictAccount option
+  // Note: This should only be done once per signer const orderBuilder = await OrderBuilder.make(ChainId.BnbMainnet, signer, {
+    predictAccount: "PREDICT_ACCOUNT_ADDRESS", // Your deposit address from account settings });

-  // Call an helper function to create the order and provide the OrderBuilder instance await createOrder(builder);
+  // Call an helper function to create the order and provide the OrderBuilder instance await createOrder(orderBuilder);
 }

-async function createOrder(builder: OrderBuilder) {
+async function createOrder(orderBuilder: OrderBuilder) {
   // Step 1.
 Set approvals and define the order params as usual

   // Step 2.
-Create the order by using the Predict account address as both the `signer` and `maker` const order = builder.buildOrder("LIMIT", {
+Create the order (maker and signer are automatically set to the predictAccount) const order = orderBuilder.buildOrder("LIMIT", {
-    maker: "PREDICT_ACCOUNT_ADDRESS",
-    signer: "PREDICT_ACCOUNT_ADDRESS",
     side: Side.BUY, // Equivalent to 0
-    tokenId: "OUTCOME_ON_CHAIN_ID", // This can be fetched via the API or on-chain makerAmount, // 0.4 USDB * 10 shares (in wei) takerAmount, // 10 shares (in wei)
+    tokenId: "OUTCOME_ON_CHAIN_ID", // This can be fetched via the API or on-chain makerAmount, // 0.4 USDT * 10 shares (in wei) takerAmount, // 10 shares (in wei)
     nonce: 0n,
     feeRateBps: 0, // Should be fetched via the `GET /markets` endpoint